paps/api-store/store/Instagram Profile Scraper/Instagram Profile Scraper.md

 _// How to access your cookies with <a href="https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector" target="_blank">Firefox</a> and <a href="https://www.macobserver.com/tmo/article/see_full_cookie_details_in_safari_5.1" target="_blank">Safari</a> //_

 ## 5. Add a Google Spreadsheet 📑
-Below your session cookie you’ll find _Spreadsheet URL_
+Below your session cookie you’ll find _Spreadsheet URL_.

 Enter in the text field a link of a Google Spreadsheet with this same format _(only column A is mandatory)_:
 <center>![](https://phantombuster.imgix.net/api-store/Instagram_Profile_Scrapper/inst_prfl_scrrpr_spreadsheet.png)</center>